 The microorganisms that normally inhabit the equine gastrointestinal tract exist in harmony and aid in the digestion process and assimilation of nutrients.

-If the microbial population within the intestinal tract becomes unbalanced and dominated by harmful microbes, the condition is referred to as dysbiosis.
+If the microbial population within the intestinal tract becomes unbalanced and dominated by harmful microbes associated with a disease state, the condition is referred to as dysbiosis.

 Dysbiosis can negatively impact overall health in many ways.
-It is associated with Leaky Gut Syndrome or intestinal hyperpermeability in which the tight junctions between cells that line the intestinal wall become loose.
+It can be associated with Leaky Gut or intestinal hyperpermeability in which the tight junctions between cells that line the intestinal wall become loose.

 This can result in further complications including systemic inflammation and endotoxicosis, affecting the well-being of your horse.